Compatible with Oracle databases 10g through 18c, offering AES256 Encryption

 AES 128-bit Encryption - AES (Advanced Encryption Standard) encryption is available for all Oracle 10g and 11g users through Oracle's stable DBMS_Crypto API that ships with PL/SQL.
 AES encryption is more secure than DES Encryption and we have tested it as 20% faster on small and medium-sized tables.
 GNU Crypto can now be loaded to seamlessly integrate AES cryptography with the Encryption Wizard.

 AES 256-bit Encryption uses large 32 byte encryption keys and offers strong protection for highly secure data-at-rest.
 Used for high-security and compliance, such as PCI compliance, AES256 protection is applied by the Encryption Wizard through Oracle's certified and stable DBMS_Crypto package or the GNU Crypto java library.
+Both CBC and ECB mode are offered with AES256 encryption.

 Along with standard AES-256 encryption, the Encryption Wizard now offers Triple AES-256, an even more secure way to protect your Oracle data.